Steal This Album!: Background

-In early 2002, medium-quality MP3s of the album were released on the internet under the name Toxicity II.
-The band issued a statement expressing disappointment that fans were hearing material that was unfinished, and they worked to release a completed, higher-quality version of the album, which became Steal This Album!
+In the early half of 2002, a collection of medium-quality MP3s was leaked onto the internet under the name Toxicity II.
+The band issued a statement expressing disappointment that fans were hearing material that was unfinished, and they worked to release completed, higher-quality versions of the tracks, which became Steal This Album!.
+The album's title referred to the unauthorized distribution of the recordings, while also alluding to Abbie Hoffman's 1971 book Steal This Book!.

-Though often reported in the media as a collection of B-sides and outtakes, the band insisted that the Steal This Album! material is of the same quality as the tracks that made it onto Toxicity.
-Vocalist Serj Tankian has said that the songs were left out of Toxicity "because they did not fit the overall continuity of the album".
+Though often reported in the media as a collection of B-sides and outtakes, the band insisted that the Steal This Album! material is of the same quality as the tracks that made it onto Toxicity; vocalist Serj Tankian has said that the songs were left out of Toxicity "because they didn't fit the overall continuity of the album".
 In May 2009, drummer John Dolmayan revealed that the album is his favorite System of a Down release.
 Similarly, Tankian also called the album his favorite System of a Down album in a 2012 AMA on reddit.

 A first version of "Streamline" was used in The Scorpion King soundtrack, which was released in early 2002, and as a B-side on the CD2 edition of "Aerials".

-Multi-instrumentalist Arto Tunçboyacıyan sings on the song "Bubbles", marking his third appearance with System of a Down (having appeared on two songs on Toxicity).
+Multi-instrumentalist Arto Tunçboyacıyan sings on the song "Bubbles".
+He had previously collaborated with the band on the album Toxicity.

 Commenting on the track "I-E-A-I-A-I-O", drummer John Dolmayan said it was inspired by an encounter he had with actor David Hasselhoff in a liquor store in Los Angeles when he was around 12:

 He was getting a drink, not an alcoholic beverage, a soda or something.
 He was walking out and I couldn't believe it!
 Here was Knight Rider in front of me!
 And I said, 'Knight Rider!'
 I must have been 12.
 He looked at me and he goes, 'Hey kid,' and he kind of pointed the finger [at me] cowboy style.
 I told Serj the story, so the lyrics, 'Meeting John at Dale's Jr. / Winked an eye and point a finger.'
 'Dale's Jr.' was the liquor store.
 There's a little insight.